kootenpv/sysdm/README.md

   <img src="https://raw.githubusercontent.com/kootenpv/sysdm/master/demo.gif"/>
 </p>

-### Usage
+### Usage examples

-    sysdm create myfile.py      # creates, starts and enables a new service file sysdm ls                    # see the known services created by sysdm sysdm delete                # see the known services and select to delete
+    sysdm create myfile.py               # creates, starts and enables a new service file sysdm create myfile.py --timer daily # the above + schedules it to run daily sysdm ls                             # see the known services created by sysdm sysdm delete                         # see the known services and select to delete

 ### Features